Tiger Woods' net worth and the expensive things he owns

 Mansion in Florida

 Wood’s first major property was the Windermere mansion located in the golf club community of Isleworth near Orlando, Florida.
-He bought it in 1996 for around USD 2.6 million, though some reports say that the price was not disclosed.
+He bought it in 1996 for around USD 2.6 million (INR 21,28,07,400), though some reports say that the price was not disclosed.
 The property measured 743 sq metres at the time of its purchase by Woods.

 The two-storey home next to the waterfront came with seven or eight bedrooms, a guest house, a two-story patio, a theatre and a wet bar.
 It was near this house that Woods crashed his Cadillac.

 But he reportedly still has a property in Windermere.
-The property, believed to be worth USD 1.31 million, was bought in 2010 and is listed under both the golfer’s and his father’s names.
+The property, believed to be worth USD 1.31 million (INR 10,69,78,792), was bought in 2010 and is listed under both the golfer’s and his father’s names.

 Jupiter Island estate

 The Jupiter Island estate along the coast of Martin County, Florida, is perhaps the most famous property owned by Tiger Woods.
 Spread over an area of around 50,000 sq metres, the property was bought in 2006.
 Woods got a standing house on the estate demolished and got his own mansion built from scratch.
-The total cost of the project was an estimated USD 40-55 million.
+The total cost of the project was an estimated USD 40-55 million (INR 3,26,65,28,000 – INR 4,49,14,76,000).

 The Jupiter Island estate is known for having its own golf course, measuring over 14,000 sq metres for Woods to practise whenever he wants.
 The mansion, on the other hand, has a tennis court, multiple pools, a media room, a wine cellar, a private dock and gym and an oxygen tank, among other amenities and requirements fit for Woods.

-A year after purchasing the property, Woods also bought two plots of land for his mother in the same area for around USD 2.4 million.
+A year after purchasing the property, Woods also bought two plots of land for his mother in the same area for around USD 2.4 million (INR 19,59,91,680).

 Other properties

 Woods bought land in Jackson Hole, Wyoming, with his then-wife Elin Nordegren for an undisclosed amount.
-According to Insider, land in the gated community where Woods made his purchase was being sold for between USD 1.2 million and USD 4.5 million at the time.
+According to Insider, land in the gated community where Woods made his purchase was being sold for between USD 1.2 million (INR 9,80,02,500) and USD 4.5 million (INR 36,75,09,375) at the time.

 Rolex Sea-Dweller Deepsea

 Woods owns several luxury wristwatches.
 But the one that stands out in his collection is a Rolex Sea-Dweller Deepsea.
 He was seen wearing one in 2019 after winning the Masters Tournament — his first major title in 11 years.
-It is believed that Woods’ watch cost him around USD 10,000.
+It is believed that Woods’ watch cost him around USD 10,000 (INR 8,16,687.50).

 The Deepsea is a subcategory of the Rolex Sea-Dweller.
 The watch is known for its incredible resistance to water; it can go as deep as 1,220 metres below sea level, which is 13 times more resistance than any other watch designed for diving.